CLI setup reference

 MiniMax

 Config is auto-written.
-Hosted default is MiniMax-M2.7.
+Hosted default is MiniMax-M2.7; API-key setup uses

 More detail: MiniMax.